Trojan War: Legend

 Traditionally, the Trojan War arose from a sequence of events beginning with a quarrel between the goddesses Hera, Athena, and Aphrodite caused by Eris.
-Eris, the goddess of discord, was not invited to the wedding of Peleus and Thetis, and so arrived bearing a gift: a golden apple, inscribed "for the fairest".
-Each of the goddesses claimed to be the "fairest", and the rightful owner of the apple.
+Eris, the goddess of discord, was not invited to the wedding of Peleus and Thetis, and so arrived and spitefully threw a golden apple inscribed "to the fairest".
+Each of the goddesses claimed to be the "fairest" and the rightful owner of the apple.
 They submitted the judgment to a shepherd they encountered tending his flock.
 Each of the goddesses promised the young man a boon in return for his favour: power, wisdom, or love.
 The youth—in fact Paris, a Trojan prince who had been raised in the countryside—chose love, and awarded the apple to Aphrodite.
-As his reward, Aphrodite caused Helen, the Queen of Sparta, and most beautiful of all women, to fall in love with him.
-The judgement earned Paris the ire of both Hera and Athena, and when Helen left her family to be with him, her former husband Menelaus, the Spartan king, called upon all the kings and princes of Greece to wage war upon Troy.
+His judgement earned him the ire of both Hera and Athena, but gave him the blessing of Aphrodite who caused Helen, the Queen of Sparta, and most beautiful of all women, to fall in love with him.
+When Helen left her family to be with Paris, her former husband Menelaus, the Spartan king, called upon all the kings and princes of Greece to wage war upon Troy.